 When a staff member disputes any action or decision related to a potential conflict of interest or conflict of commitment, the staff member should first ask that the action or decision be reviewed by his or her supervisor.

-If, following the above review, the staff member remains unsatisfied with the action or decision, the staff member may initiate existing University policies and procedures for handling disputes, when available, including, where applicable, collective bargaining agreement grievance procedures.
-The staff member may wish to discuss with the HR representative or union representative what procedures may be available.
+If, following that review, the staff member is not satisfied with the action or decision, the staff member may initiate existing University policies and procedures for handling disputes.